HiAS7/The-Sauce-Book-Online/_classes/Wizard.md

 spellbook, if it is not there already.
 You can cast polymorph without expending a spell slot.
-When you do so, you can target only yourself and transform into a beast whose challenge rating is 1 or lower.\
+When you do so, you can target only yourself and transform into a beast whose challenge rating is 1 or lower.<br/>
 Once you cast polymorph in this way, you can’t do so again until you finish a short or long rest, though you can still cast it normally using an available spell slot.